jcsantoto/cmsc435-space-data-scraper/README.md

 # space-data-scraper
+This is a scraper program that scrapes space data from various sources such as spaceweatherlive and NOAA.
+The user can do various things with this data that is scraped which are described below in the available commands.

 # Running the Program
 To run the program, we provided a Dockerfile which can generate an image in Docker.
 This will